fadeldnswr/fadeldnswr/README.md

 ## Fadel Achmad Daniswara
-An undergraduate student majoring in Electrical Engineering with a specialization in Telecommunications.
+Electrical Engineering student with a specialization in Telecommunications.
 My academic journey is strengthened by a strong passion for bridging the fields of telecommunications, intelligent technologies, and sustainable energy technologies.
-I actively explore **Artificial Intelligence**, **Machine Learning**, **Software Engineering**, **Internet of Things (IoT)**, and **Digital Twin**, aiming to design scalable and intelligent solutions for real-world challenges.
+Currently exploring **Artificial Intelligence**, **Machine Learning**, **Software Engineering**, **Internet of Things (IoT)**, and **Digital Twin**, aiming to design scalable and intelligent solutions for real-world challenges.

 ## Domain Interests
 Passionate about leveraging IoT, Artificial Intelligence, and Digital Twin technologies to drive innovation in sustainable energy systems.
 My focus area of interests include: